eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

  4. **C API: Additionally, we have to remove the previously allocated Publisher port!**

-Let's take a look at the `sending` function which comes with the `ice_c_publisher.c` example.
+Let's take a look at the `sending` function that comes with the `ice_c_publisher.c` example.

  1. We register our process at roudi with the name `iox-c-subscriber`

     ```c
     const char APP_NAME[] = "iox-c-publisher";
     iox_runtime_init("APP_NAME");
     ```

  2. We create a publisher with the service
     {"Radar", "FrontLeft", "Counter"}

     ```c
     iox_pub_options_t options;
     iox_pub_options_init(&options);